Encyclo - English definitions collated

 Dutchman's laudanum (Botany) See under Dutchman .

-Laudation Lau·da"tion noun [ Latin laudatio : confer Middle English taudation .
+Laudation noun [ Latin laudatio : confer Middle English taudation .
 See Land , transitive verb ] The act of lauding; praise; high commendation.

-Laudator Lau·da"tor noun [ Latin ] 1.
-One who lauds.
+Laudator noun [ Latin ]

 2. (Law) An arbitrator. [ Obsolete] Cowell.

-Laudatory Laud"a·to·ry adjective [ Latin laudatorius : confer Old French laudatoire .]
+Laudatory adjective [ Latin laudatorius : confer Old French laudatoire .]
 Of or pertaining praise, or to the expression of praise; as, laudatory verses; the laudatory powers of Dryden.
 Sir J. Stephen.

-Lauder Laud"er noun One who lauds.
+Lauder noun One who lauds.

-Laugh Laugh intransitive verb [ imperfect & past participle Laughed present participle & verbal noun Laughing .] [ Middle English laughen , laghen , lauhen , Anglo-Saxon hlehhan , hlihhan , hlyhhan , hliehhan ; akin to Old Saxon hlahan , D. & German lachen , Old High German hlahhan , lahhan , lahhēn , Icelandic hlæja , Danish lee , Swedish le , Goth. hlahjan ; perhaps of imitative origin.]
-1. To show mirth, satisfaction, or derision, by peculiar movement of the muscles of the face, particularly of the mouth, causing a lighting up of the face and eyes, and usually accompanied by the emission of explosive or chuckling sounds from the chest and throat; to indulge in laughter.
+Laugh intransitive verb [ imperfect & past participle Laughed present participle & verbal noun Laughing .] [ Middle English laughen , laghen , lauhen , Anglo-Saxon hlehhan , hlihhan , hlyhhan , hliehhan ; akin to Old Saxon hlahan , D. & German lachen , Old High German hlahhan , lahhan , lahhēn , Icelandic hlæja , Danish lee , Swedish le , Goth. hlahjan ; perhaps of imitative origin.]

 Queen Hecuba laughed that her eyes ran o'er.